 There are some situations when you should let us know about payments you have made for your drugs.
 In these cases, you are not asking us for payment.
 Instead, you are telling us about your payments so that we can calculate your out-of-pocket costs correctly.
 This may help you to qualify for the Catastrophic Coverage Stage more quickly.

-Below is an example of a situation when you should send us copies of receipts to let us know about payments you have made for your drugs:
+Here is one situation when you should send us copies of receipts to let us know about payments you have made for your drugs: